AJ8GH/aoc-go/year-24/day-8/resources/README.md

     ...#......##

 Calculate the impact of the signal using this updated model. *How many unique locations within the bounds of the map contain an antinode?*

+Your puzzle answer was `944`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐